 There’s no dangerous open flame with this fryer, and the temperature control is simple, with a dial that lets you set the temperature up to 375 degrees.
 A light lets you know when the oil has reached the proper temperature, and you can set a timer to remind you to check the turkey.
 This fryer is also extremely versatile, as it can be used for cooking foods in boiling water or for steaming.

 This complete set includes everything you need for turkey frying—and more!
 When it’s turkey time, the 12-inch outdoor cooker has a 38,000 BTU cast burner that can handle turkeys up to 20 pounds with ease.
 The turkey rack and lifting hook will help you slowly lower the turkey into the oil and remove it when cooking is done.
 While you won’t need the lid while cooking a turkey, it will come in handy while you’re preheating the oil or cooking other foods.
-The included aluminum basket fits into the 29 qt. pot, so you can use it for seafood boils and steaming large amounts of vegetables or tamales.

 A thermometer with an extra-long probe lets you monitor the oil temperature while keeping your distance from the hot oil, and the regulator is adjustable so you can set the flame to maintain the temperature you need.
 This cooker also includes a battery-operated timer (requires 2 AAA batteries, not included), so it will remind you when it’s time to check the food.